Lumi-supercomputer/LUMI-training-materials/docs/2day-20251020/E104-Modules.md

-            to look for Bison, you may not have found the version in `buildtools` which is the main version of Bison on LUMI in the main supported software stack (see the next presentation), but only versions that are currently on the system and installed through Spack.
+            to look for Bison, you may not have found the version in `buildtools` which is the main version of Bison on LUMI in the main supported software stack (see the next presentation), but only versions that are currently on the system and installed through Spack, at least if you recently had one of the spack modules loaded.
+We try to prevent polluting results with "secondary" software stacks, but this does not always work.

 3. The `htop` command is a nice alternative for the `top` command with a more powerful user interface.
     However, typing `htop` on the command line produces an error message.
 Can you find and run `htop`?